3.5.3. Regular Bodies for VDI Models

 In general terms: Bodies should be modeled as simple as possible.

-Please note: VDI export ONLY supports feature colors, NOT surface colors $CADENAS_USER the configuration file debug.cfg must contain the block [PDESIGNER] with the key allowFeatureAttribueAll=1.
-If no debug.cfg exists yet, create the file.
+Please note: VDI export ONLY supports feature color, NO surface color.
+It is also essential that in $CADENAS_USER, in the configuration file debug.cfg, in the section [PDESIGNER], there is a key allowFeatureAttribueAll=1.
+If a debug.cfg does not exist yet, please create the file.

-The following features should never appear in :
+The following features should not arise in VDI models in any case:

-The simplest solids are the sphere, cylinder and box.
-Modeling with these control solids results in an optimal output for VDI.
-These control bodies do not contain any "TRANS" or "ROTA" in the VDI code
+The simplest bodies are ball, cylinder and box.
+Modeling with these regular bodies results in an optimal output for VDI.
+They do not have an occurrence of "TRANS" or "ROTA" in their VDI code.

 If something cannot be modeled with regular bodies, you can also use bodies which have "ROTA" (rotation) in their VDI code.